richardLepidus/recipes/README.md

-By the end of this project I will have demonstrated my knowledge about links, images and folder organization
+By the end of this project I will have demonstrated my knowledge about links, images, folder organization, basic usage of git and basic css.